-In addition to the default middleware classes presented in table 1, Django also includes other middleware classes.
-Table 2 illustrates the remaining set of Django middleware classes you can leverage in your projects, which can be helpful so you don't have to write all your middleware classes.
+In addition to the default middleware classes presented in table 2-6, Django also offers other middleware classes.
+Table 2-6 illustrates the remaining set of Django middleware classes you can leverage in your projects, which can be helpful so you don't have to write middleware classes from scratch.

 |Response-phase cache middleware that updates the cache if the response is cacheable.NOTE: |